 To be more quantitative, we evaluate for each simulation a limit time, τ{lim} , defined as the time when the simulation departs from the correct trajectory by at least 5%.
-This quantity is plotted in Fig. 9 for the three networks considered, as a function of the size of training data (number of points of the exact trajectory which are used to train the network).
+This quantity is plotted in Fig. 8 for the three networks considered, as a function of the size of training data (number of points of the exact trajectory which are used to train the network).
 In all cases, one sees an increase of the limit time with increasing dataset, until it reaches a plateau where increasing the dataset does not help any more.
 This defines a sort of ultimate limit time for this kind of simulation.
-All three neworks are effective at predicting the dynamics, giving accurate results for hundreds of time steps.
-The LSTM and TCN networks give very similar results, and are significantly and systematically less effective than the ESN network used in the seminal paper5, with prediction times 20% smaller.
-We recall (see preceding subsection) that the LSTM and TCN networks are not only significantly less effective at predicting the dynamics than the ESN, they are also more costly in resources.
+All three networks are effective at predicting the dynamics, giving accurate results for hundreds of time steps.
+The LSTM and TCN networks give very similar results and are significantly and systematically less effective than the ESN network used in the seminal paper,9 with prediction times 20% smaller.
+We recall (see Sec.
+III A) that the LSTM and TCN networks are not only significantly less effective at predicting the dynamics than the ESN, they are also more costly in resources.
 The main difficulty for an ESN network is in the search for a viable parameter.

-We note that although these neural network methods are effective, they are less efficient than standard classical simulations like RK4 with lower precision (see Fig.2).
-We should
+We note that although these neural network methods are effective, they are less efficient than standard classical simulations like RK4 with lower precision (see Fig. 1).
+We should note, however, that neural network techniques are still new and far from optimized compared to integration methods.
+In addition, the neural